Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/exec.md

 The Publications Officer is in charge of the general maintenance and upkeep of the society webpage.
 This involves:

+* Post weekly updates and event notifications to the website;
 * Updating revision resources and society contact information;
 * Updating relevant website sections on a termly basis.